Quansight-Labs/free-threaded-compatibility/docs/documentation-principles.md

 - Create dedicated pages for thread safety guarantees (by type, by module)
 - Link to centralized docs from specific API entries when needed
-- Use module-level notes for most Python APIs, not per-function notes
 - For C APIs, use hybrid approach: centralized overview plus inline notes for critical APIs